Homelands Primary School

-The SENDCo has responsibility for the day-to-day responsibility and operation of the SEND Policy and coordinates provision to support individual children at SEN Support or who have a Statement or Education, Health and Care Plan.
+The SENDCo has responsibility for the day-to-day responsibility and operation of the SEND Policy and coordinates provision to support individual children at SEN Support or who have an Education, Health and Care Plan.
 Mrs Shirley Fowler is the SEND governor who provides a link between the SENDCo and the governing body.

 What criteria must be satisfied before children and young people can access this provision/service?